 This year, the following topics will be featured in the Classroom of the Future:

-You want to exhibit in this area or cooperate with us?
+You want to exhibit in the education area or cooperate with us?

 Click here for the team of the Frankfurt Book Fair.